Cædmon: Cædmon's Hymn

 The only known survivor from Cædmon's oeuvre is his Hymn (audio version).
 The poem is known from 21 manuscript copies, making it the best-attested Old English poem after Bede's Death Song (with 35 witnesses) and the best attested in the poetic corpus in manuscripts copied or owned in the British Isles during the Anglo-Saxon period.
-The Hymn also has by far the most complicated known textual history of any surviving Anglo-Saxon poem.
+The Hymn also has by far the most complicated known textual history of any surviving Old English poem.

 It is found in two dialects and five distinct recensions (Northumbrian aelda, Northumbrian eordu, West-Saxon eorðan, West-Saxon ylda, and West-Saxon eorðe), all but one of which are known from three or more witnesses.
-It is one of the earliest attested examples of written Old English and one of the earliest recorded examples of sustained poetry in a Germanic language.
-Together with the runic Ruthwell Cross and Franks Casket inscriptions, Cædmon's Hymn is one of three candidates for the earliest attested example of Old English poetry.
+It is one of the early attested examples of written Old English and one of the early recorded examples of sustained poetry in a Germanic language.
+Together with the runic Ruthwell Cross and Franks Casket inscriptions, Cædmon's Hymn is one of three candidates for the early attested example of Old English poetry.

 There is continuing critical debate about the status of the poem as it is now available to us.
 While some scholars accept the texts of the Hymn as more or less accurate transmissions of Cædmon's original, others argue that they originated as a back-translation from Bede's Latin, and that there is no surviving witness to the original text.